 Intesa Sanpaolo commitment to the environment, enshrined in its Rules for environmental and energy policy, is realized through the purchase of "green products", energy-efficient and more environmentally friendly, as illustrated in greater detail on the pages relating to direct environmental impacts.

 In the banking sector, a significant part of energy consumption may be attributed to "equipment": PCs, monitors, printers, photocopiers, servers, IT systems and service support devices.
-One measure aimed at this type of consumption involves the gradual replacement of office equipment with other, more energy-efficient models and the adoption of a specific policy on the matter.
+One measure aimed at this type of consumption involves the gradual replacement of office equipment with other, more energy-efficient models and the adoption of a specific criteria in the Rules for Green Banking Procurement.

 Contractual specifications for environmental sustainability have been defined for new purchases of office machines and certifications of both the products and the suppliers are required for their acceptance.
 For the technical assessment, an algorithm for assessing environmental and energy performance has been set up, whereas from the standpoint of economic evaluation, energy-related operating costs are considered over the machine's average lifetime, and are added to the price of the initial investment.